CooolCaattttt/Shwe-Ayer/README.md

 # Shwe-Ayer
-This project is e-cormerce project.
+This project is E-commerce project.